Belleville Wix Academy

 We go beyond the national curriculum through our focus on high-quality, engaging literature, which are at the root of both reading and writing at BWA.
 The structure of our curriculum, and our carefully chosen wide variety of core texts, ensure that pupils have the opportunity to read and write a balance of different text types.

 Reading: We are particularly proud of the work we have done to ensure that pupils have an excellent reading diet.
 We believe that an engaging diet of reading will encourage pupils to read for enjoyment as well as knowledge and comprehension.
+Read more about how we teach Early Reading and Phonics here.
 You can read more about our reading enrichment here.

 Writing: High-quality texts also support the development of excellent writing.
 Pupils are immersed in a rich diet of texts that have been selected to engage and excite, in order to facilitate excellence and enjoyment in writing.
 Within the writing sessions, pupils are actively encouraged to develop their initial ideas through a process of editing and revising.
 We publish a number of pieces of writing each term, making clear the audience and purpose of our work.